Cisco Crosswork Network Automation Solution Overview

 Crosswork Network Automation

 Crosswork is designed with modern low/no-touch operations in mind.
-It is multi-vendor and multi-domain, centered on both programmatic infrastructure control and access to operational and state data, and spans both cloud/SaaS and on-prem tools.
-The platform enables automatic, closed-loop operational control, and helps execute the complete service lifecycle management and operations with speed, precision, and accuracy.
-This spans planning, design, implementation, and ongoing monitoring and assurance of services.
-AI and machine-learning along with human oversight are important parts of the process to ensure both scalable, intelligent automation and operational integrity.
+It is a multivendor and multidomain solution, centered on both programmatic infrastructure control and access to operational data, and spans both cloud/ SaaS and on-prem tools.
+The platform enables automatic, closed-loop operational control and helps execute the complete services, device and network lifecycle management, and operations with speed, precision, and accuracy.
+This spans visualization, planning, design, implementation, optimization, and ongoing monitoring and assurance of services.
+AI and machine learning along with human oversight are important parts of the process to ensure both scalable, intelligent automation, and operational integrity.

 Figure 2.